-IMPORTANT: Due to the coronavirus situation, this course is planned to take place online.
-Please register for the course on Stud.IP so that you receive all pertinent information in due time (e.g., virtual meetings; online exam).
-All registered students will receive the Stud.IP course password by email by February 18, 2022.
-This allows registered students to access the Zoom link and the course materials.
+IMPORTANT: This course is planned to take place on campus.
+This might change depending on how the coronavirus situation evolves.
+Please register for the course on Stud.IP so that you receive all pertinent information on possible changes in due time.
+All registered students will receive the Stud.IP course password by e-mail by February 18, 2023.
+This allows registered students to access the course materials and possibly receive a Zoom link.